facebook/rocksdb/cloud/README.md

 files in AWS environment.

 The compilation process assumes that the AWS c++ SDK is installed in the default location of /usr/local.
+You can follow the steps listed here https://github.com/aws/aws-sdk-cpp to install the c++ AWS sdk.

 If you want to compile rocksdb with AWS support, please set the following environment variables:

    USE_AWS=1
    make clean all db_bench

+Here is an example of code that used rockdb-cloud.

 The cloud unit tests need a AWS S3 bucket to store files.
 Please set the following environment variables to run the cloud unit tests: